 The easiest form of optimization is reducing response size.
 There are some obvious things you should be doing to optimize images.
 Some include using the correct format and making sure that they are progressive.

-Reduce image size by 25% results in more total savings than text optimizations.
+Reducing image size by 25% can result in more total savings than text optimizations.

-→ Pings are most of the time always slower than gifs (gif uses an old compression algorithm)
+→ PNGs are most of the time always slower than gifs (gif uses an old compression algorithm).

 -Progressive reorders data